parichay97/Data-science-projects/Mall Customer Segmentation/README.md

 You own the mall and want to understand the customers like who can be easily converge(Target Customers) so that the sense can be given to marketing team and plan the strategy accordingly.

 Source of the data: https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python

-Programming Language used: Python<br>
-Libraries used: Pandas, Plotly, Scikit-learn

-Tasks performed:<br>
-- Analyzed and explored the data
-- Built a **k-means** clustering model
-- Used **elbow method** and **silhouette scores** to find number of clusters to segment the customers